Wisconsin Residential Lease Agreement

 Pre-Existing Damages Disclosure

-Wisconsin landlords must provide notice to potential tenants of the right to inspect the rental property for damage.
-Tenants may request a checklist of damages charged to the previous tenant, and the landlord must also disclose whether these damages were addressed within seven days of the beginning of tenancy.
+Wisconsin leases must advise potential tenants of their right to inspect the rental property for damage.
+Tenants also may request a checklist of damages charged to the previous tenant.
+The landlord must (within seven days of the beginning of tenancy) disclose whether these damages were addressed.

 This is an example of a pre-existing damages disclosure: